Classroom (and Church!) Listening Skills

 - Choose to be intentionally present.

 - It can be difficult not to look at your phone to check a message or comment on a Facebook status you just posted.
 If you want to be a better listener, turn off your phone or silence it.
-Eliminate distractions and focus on the person talking.
+Blot out other distractions and focus on the person talking.

 After learning to be a good listener, what's next?